AJINK13/be-nc-news/README.md

 - npm v6.x.x
 - PostgreSQL (AKA PSQL)

+Alternatively, you can use [yarn](https://yarnpkg.com/en/) instead of npm.
+The npm commands shown below will need to be changed accordingly.

 #### Installing Prerequisites

 - [Node.js download and documentation can be found here.
 Note that npm is packaged with Node.js](https://nodejs.org/en/)